 What is flotation therapy?

-The flotation therapy involves floating inside a small enclosed tank containing salted water (around 25cm deep), which has been warmed to body temperature so that a person inside the tank can reach a state of total relaxation.
+The flotation therapy involves floating inside a small enclosed tank containing salted water (around 25cm - or 9 inches approx - deep), which has been warmed to body temperature so that a person inside the tank can reach a state of total relaxation.
 Flotation tanks are usually dark inside, although they generally have a light switch to hand.